mageshwaran123/Lung_Cancer_DataAnalysis/README.md

 Save and Display the Plot: The subplots are saved as 'environmental_factors_and_lung_cancer_prevalence.png' and displayed using plt.show().

-# 5. Comorbidity Analysis: analysis of the relationship between chronic lung diseases and the risk of lung cancer using a dataset of cancer patient data.
+# 5. Comorbidity Analysis:
+Analysis of the relationship between chronic lung diseases and the risk of lung cancer using a dataset of cancer patient data.

 Load the Dataset: The dataset is loaded from a CSV file named 'cancer patient data sets.csv' into a DataFrame called data5.